Chudy246/Kaggle_Survey_2021/README.md

 ## Plan for the project
 1. Investigate the individual questions, find overall statistics of the survey population
-2. Investigate further a subset of the survey
+2. Investigate further a subset of the survey (e.g. investigate whether Google or Amazon has bigger market share or is thought of as better)
 3. Use ideas from Data Smart: Using Data Science to Transform Information into Insight to analyse that subset
 4. Create clustering model to find interesting subsets.
 5. Investigate subsets as in 3.